 Your catheter will make it easier for you to drain your bladder and avoid infections.
 You will need to make sure it is working properly.
-You will also need to know how to change it.
-You will need to change it every 4 to 6 weeks.
+You may need to know how to change it.
+The catheter will need to be changed every 4 to 6 weeks.

 You can learn how to change your catheter in a sterile (very clean) way.
 After some practice, it will get easier.
 Your health care provider will change it for you the first time.

 Sometimes family members, a nurse, or others may be able to help you change your catheter.

 You will get a prescription to buy special catheters at a medical supply store.
 Other supplies you will need are sterile gloves, a catheter pack, syringes, sterile solution to clean with, gel such as K-Y Jelly or Surgilube (DO NOT use Vaseline), and a drainage bag.
 You may also get medicine for your bladder.

 Drink 8 to 12 glasses of water every day for a few days after you change your catheter.
 Avoid physical activity for a week or two.
 It is best to keep the catheter taped to your belly.